-While Userlytics was responsible for both a fast and targeted adequate participant recruiting and the use of their qualitative user experience testing platform, we at Usertimes focused on the evaluation and documentation of the results — supported by the Userlytics platform as well as our tool consider.ly.
+While Userlytics was responsible for both a fast and targeted adequate participant recruiting and the use of their qualitative user experience testing platform, Usertimes focused on the evaluation and documentation of the results — supported by the Userlytics platform as well as our tool consider.ly.

 The Userlytics platform includes a series of very useful features to perform usability tests — such as branching logic, advanced metrics (for example NPS or SUS) to quickly locate key insights and specific capabilities for improvement of information architecture like Card Sorting or Tree Testing.
-Userlytics also allows you to create compilations of video clips organized around key themes, as well as machine-based transcription in multiple languages.
+Userlytics also allows you to create video clip compilations organized around key themes, as well as machine-based transcription in multiple languages.
 The Userlytics platform is also highly scalable, allowing the addition of more participants to a study via a simple click.

 How usability testing results deliver answers

 Based on our findings, Burda derived important insights on succeeding features of einfachbacken.de.
 Small changes were made immediately.